sahargavriely/the-unbearable-ease-of-programming/docs/server/server_cli.rst

 The ``run-server`` Command
 --------------------------

-Runs the server which listens to thoughts.
+Runs the server which listens to minds.

 .. code:: bash